motnip/tomaSh/README.md

 #### Kuberntes
 Same problem of docker...
-The Kubernest CLI has a long command kubecl, so there you go:
+The Kubernest CLI has a long command kubectl, so there you go:
 ``` bash
 alias kc='kubectl'
 ```